alhog/QubitCircuitry/README.md

 ## Introduction

-The Cosmic Ledger envisions a blockchain ecosystem where quantum and classical features coexist harmoniously.
+The Quasi Ledger envisions a blockchain ecosystem where quantum and classical features coexist harmoniously.
 It introduces quantum tokens, quantum-proof cryptography, and cosmic oracles.
 This readme explores the concepts, implementation steps, and practical considerations.

 ## Concepts